 Step 7.
-Pull Tractor Partially Clear of Trailer

-Pull tractor forward until fifth wheel comes out from under the trailer.
+Pull the tractor partially clear of the trailer

-Stop with tractor frame under trailer (prevents trailer from falling to ground if landing gear should collapse or sink).
+- Pull the tractor forward until the fifth wheel comes out from under the trailer. - Stop with the tractor frame under the trailer.
+This prevents the trailer from falling to the ground if the landing gear should collapse or sink.

 Step 8.
-Secure Tractor
+Secure the tractor

-Apply parking brake.

-Place transmission in neutral.
+- Apply the parking brake. - Place the transmission in neutral.

 Step 9.
-Inspect Trailer Supports
+Inspect the trailer supports

-Make sure ground is supporting trailer.

-Make sure landing gear is not damaged.
+- Make sure the ground is supporting the trailer. - Make sure the landing gear is not damaged.

 Step 10.
-Pull Tractor Clear of Trailer
+Pull the tractor clear of the trailer

-Release parking brakes.

-Check the area and drive tractor forward until it clears.
+- Release the parking brakes. - Check the area and drive the tractor forward until it clears.

 - 1. What might happen if the trailer is too high when you try to couple? - 2.
-After coupling, how much space should be between the upper and lower fifth wheel? - 3.
-You should look into the back of the fifth wheel to see if it is locked onto the kingpin.
-True or False? - 4.
-To drive you need to raise the landing gear only until it just lifts off the pavement.
-True or False? - 5.
+After coupling, how much space should be between the upper and lower fifth wheel?

+- 3. True or False?
+You should look into the back of the fifth wheel to see if it is locked onto the kingpin. - 4.
+True or False?
+To drive, you need to raise the landing gear only until it just lifts off the pavement. - 5.
 How do you know if your trailer is equipped with antilock brakes?

 These questions may be on your test.
-If you can't answer them all, re-read subsections 6.3 and 6.4.
+If you are unable to answer them all, re-read subsections 6.3 and 6.4.